aws/aws-emr-best-practices/content/benchmarking/introduction/price_performance.md

 |Engine	|OSS Spark Runtime	|EMR Spark Runtime	|
 |Cost ($)	|600	|300	|

-In the above example, Cluster #1 that is running OSS spark completes in 12s with 50 nodes, while EMR Spark completes in 30s with 10 nodes.
+In the above example, Cluster #1 is running OSS spark and completes in 12s with 50 nodes, while EMR Spark completes in 30s with 10 nodes.
 However, when we look at total cost, cluster #2 total cost is lower than cluster #1 making it a better option.
 Comparing cost in relation to the work being done considers the difference in # of nodes and engine.
 Assuming performance is linear, lets look at what happens when we increase the # of nodes in cluster 2.

 **Example 2:** Customer wants to compare Open Source Software (OSS) Spark vs EMR Spark  with same cluster sizes